sensu/sensu-go-workshop/lessons/operator/05/README.md

 In traditional software development this involved informational output in the form of logs.
 Later, some systems were instrumented to allow on-demand inspection.

-It's now commonly understood that there is great value in providing a lot of transparency.
+It's now commonly understood that there is great value in providing a lot of transparency into system state.
-We design systems to emit or allowing the inspection of as much detail as we can.
+We design systems to emit, or allow the inspection of, as much detail as we can.
 Our data processing and storage systems have evolved past the need to constrain or limit this information.

 The more of this data we have available, the better off we are when trying to understand unexpected system behaviors.

 ### The Function of Time

-This model involves two categories of system information; data which is _emitted_, and data which is _queried_.
+The modern model involves two categories of system information; data which is _emitted_, and data which is _queried_.
 Broadly, emitted data is referred to as _logs_ or _events_, and queried or inspected data is known as _metrics_ or _telemetry_.
 These differ primarily in their relationship to time.

 Log messages are emitted at irregular and unpredictable times.
 They are emitted when _something happens_.
-Metrics however are _polled_, either on an periodic basis, or on-demand when someone is inspecting the system.
+Metrics however are queried, either by _polling_ on an periodic basis, or _ad hoc_ when someone is inspecting the system.

 The unifying property of these two kinds of information is their _timestamp_.